nervosnetwork/docs.nervos.org/website/docs/basics/glossary.md

 ---

 ### Molecule
-A serialisation framework for encoding data widely used on the Nervos Network.
+A serialization framework for encoding data widely used on the Nervos Network.

 #### See Also
 - [Molecule Specification](https://github.com/nervosnetwork/rfcs/blob/master/rfcs/0008-serialization/0008-serialization.md)